xoBalt/CYBR-4580/finalreport.md

 ## Results / Findings
 At this point we can automatically enumerate all network interfaces on the host machine and initialize a thread for each interface that will listen for incoming connections.
 For demonstration purposes, the client accepts a message as input and splits that string into individual words.
-It then sends each word in its own isolated packet via a random selection of destination addresses associated with the host.
+It then sends each word in its own isolated packet via a random interface to a random destination addresses associated with the host.
 Once the individual packets reach the destination, they're reassembled and sorted based on the order they were initially arranged.
 The following is a full list of the outcomes that have been achieved thus far:

 * Successful data disassembly and reassembly.
+* Send/recieve any type of file.
 * Random distribution of data segments between network interfaces.
 * Error correction in the form of sorting the data back into its intended sequence.
 * Multithreaded socket connections for simultaneous data reception.